Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Numerical study

 Here, we focus on the prediction of the mean appliances energy consumption of one day from the measure of each variable the day before (from midnight to midnight).
 We then dispose of a dataset of size $n=136$ with $p=24$ functional covariates.
 Our variable of interest is the logarithm of the mean appliances consumption.
 In order to obtain better results, we divide the covariates by their range.
 More precisely, the $j$-th curve of the $i$-th observation $X_i^j$ is transformed as follows

-The choice of the transformation above allows to get covariates of the same order (we recall that usual standardisation techniques are not possible for infinite-dimensional data since the covariance operator of each covariate is non invertible).
+Recall that usual standardisation techniques are not possible for infinite-dimensional data since the covariance operator of each covariate is non invertible.
+The choice of the above transformation allows us to obtain covariates of the same order.
 All the variables are then centered.

 We first plot the evolution of the norm of the coefficients as a function of $r$.
 The results are shown in Figure~\ref{fig:normes_r_elec}.

 The variables selected by the Lasso criterion are the appliances energy consumption (\texttt{Appliances}), temperature of the laundry room (\texttt{T3}) and temperature of the teenage room (\texttt{T8}) curves.
 The corresponding slopes are represented in Figure~\ref{fig:beta_elec}.
 We observe that all the curves take larger values at the end of the day (after 8 pm).
 This indicates that the values of the three parameters that influence the most the mean appliances energy consumption of the day after are the one measured at the end of the day.